Gurdas Maan

 Gurdas Maan (born 4 January 1957) is an Indian singer, songwriter and actor mainly associated with Punjabi language music and films.
 He gained national attention in 1980 with the song "Dil Da Mamla Hai".
 Since then, he had gone on to record over 34 albums and had written over 305 songs.
-In 2015 he performed on the song "Ki Banu Dunia Da" with Diljit Dosanjh in MTV Coke studio India that was aired in season 4 episode 5 (16 August 2015) on MTV India.
+In 2015 he performed on the song "Ki Banu Dunia Da" with Diljit Dosanjh in MTV Coke Studio India that was aired in season 4 episode 5 (16 August 2015) on MTV India.
 He is widely regarded as one of the greatest and the most influential Punjabi musicians of all time.

 Early life

 Maan was born to Gurdev Singh and Tej Kaur in Giddarbaha, Punjab and is a native of the town.
 He did his initial schooling from Giddarbaha and completed his graduation from DAV college, Malout.
 He was interested in music and mimicry since childhood.

 Career

 Maan initially worked in the electricity board, a job he was offered by officials he met at a singing event.
 In 1980, a producer approached him to perform the song "Dil Da Mamla Hai" in DD National.

+Maan shot to fame with "Dil Da Mamla Hai."
+Soon after that came "Mamla Gadbad Hai" and "Chhalla", the latter being the hit film song from the Punjabi film Long Da Lishkara (1983), which Maan recorded under the music direction of legendary Jagjit Singh.
+During the late 1980s and 1990s, Maan became one of the leading figures in the growing Punjabi music scene.
+The increased demand for Punjabi pop among audiences in Punjab and the Punjabi diaspora helped create a new generation of Punjabi singing stars, with The Caravan identifying Maan as the best-known of these artists.
+He released more than ten albums during the 1990s, drawing on folk music and helping pave the way for the subsequent bhangra boom.

+He sang a new rendition of his popular track, "Ki Banu Duniya Da" on Coke Studio with singer Diljit Dosanjh.
+The song was released on 15 August 2015 and hit more than 32 million views on YouTube in one week.
+He further reunited with Dosanjh to sing a new rendition of another one of his tracks, "Challa" in 2023.